 The cenote has two entrances, one on the east side and one on the west side, and there are stairs leading down to the water.
 The bottom of the cenote is sandy, and several large trees are growing in the cenote.

 The water in Samula Cenote is very clear, and it is possible to see the bottom even when it is dark.
-There are many fish in the cenote, and it is possible to see them swimming in its clear water.
+Many fish are in the cenote, and it is possible to see them swimming in its clear water.